LizzieMerrill/startup/README.md

 Data sent over WebSocket connection - done!

-WebSocket data displayed - All user chats display in realtime.
+WebSocket data displayed - All user chats are supposed to display in realtime.
+But when I started working on React, my chat broke and I could not figure out what was wrong for the life of me.
+It was working before, I dont know what happened there.
+My code for the chat is there in community_page.jsx.
+It worked a few deliverables ago, but decided to die at the last second ;-;
 ## React Deliverable
 For this deliverable I converted the application over to use React and Vite.